godloveangela/Project-3_Data_Visualisation/README.md

 Image of chart: ![Timeline Dinosaur Family Existed](Images/pic3.png)

 ## Worldmap of Dinosaur Fossils
-We used ploted the world map where the dinosaur fossils found by the data of latitude and longitute with its genus and classification
+We used Mapbox ploted the world map where the dinosaur fossils found by the data of latitude and longitute with its genus and classification
 In the map, we also have the popup providing details of its generation of class , genus, existing time in MA and the found location

 ## The visualization process workflow consists of two parts: